Epidemiology

 Learning Objectives

-- Demonstrate knowledge of ethical and regulatory requirements for research.
+- Apply ethical and regulatory requirements for epidemiologic research.

 Degree Requirements